cyberark/conjur/README.md

    * find or create the token-signing key
    * start the web server

+   If you are going to be debugging Conjur using `pry.byebug`, you may choose to start the web server by calling `rails server webrick` instead.
+This will allow you to work in the debugger without the server timing out.

 ## Testing

 Conjur has `rspec` and `cucumber` tests.